nrfconnect/sdk-nrf/doc/nrf/libraries/others/dm.rst

 A logic analyzer or oscilloscope are helpful for this purpose.

 Enabling the :kconfig:option:`CONFIG_DM_GPIO_DEBUG` option changes the state of the pins when a new measurement request is added and the timeslot is assigned.
-To assign the pin numbers, create the appropriate nodes in the device tree as follows:
+To assign the pin numbers, create the appropriate nodes in the devicetree as follows:

 .. code-block:: dts